 The Company generates revenues from background screening and compliance services delivered in online reports.
 Our customers place orders for our services and reports either individually or through batch ordering.
 Each report is accounted for as a single order which is then typically consolidated and billed to our customers on a monthly basis.
-Approximately 29% of revenues for both the three months ended March 31, 2022 and 2021 were generated from the Company's top 50 customers, which consist of large U.S. and multinational companies across diversified industries such as transportation, healthcare, technology, financial services, business and consumer services, manufacturing, education, retail and not-for-profit.
-None of the Company's customers individually accounted for greater than 3% and 4% of revenue during the three months ended March 31, 2022 and 2021, respectively.
+Approximately 29% of revenues for both the three and six months ended June 30, 2022 and 28% of revenues for both the three and six months ended June 30, 2021 were generated from the Company's top 50 customers, which consist of large U.S. and multinational companies across diversified industries such as transportation, healthcare, technology, financial services, business and consumer services, manufacturing, education, retail and not-for-profit.
+None of the Company's customers individually accounted for greater than 3% and 4% of revenue during the three and six months ended June 30, 2022 and 2021, respectively.
 Technology, healthcare, and financial services customers represent the largest contributors to revenue.
-Revenues for the three months ended March 31, 2022, from these customers increased 39% over the prior year period.
+Revenues for the three and six months ended June 30, 2022, from these customers increased 30% and 34%, respectively, over the prior year periods.